Quantum-Accelerators/quacc/docs/src/user/advanced/alt_workflows/parsl.md

 ### Scaling Up

 Now let's consider a more realistic scenario.
 Suppose we want to have a single Slurm job that reserves 10 nodes, and each `PythonApp` (e.g. VASP calculation) will run on 2 nodes (let's assume each node has 48 cores total, so that's a total of 96 cores for each calculation).
-Parsl will act as an orchestrator on a single, independent node.
+Parsl will act as an orchestrator in the background of one of the nodes.
 Our config will now look like the following.

 ```python
 n_parallel_calcs = 5 # Number of quacc calculations to run in parallel